Peace Education: Designing Pedagogies for Change

 6:00 PM – 8:30 PM, Philippine Time [GMT+8]

-Peace education is an essential task of moving a society to a culture of peace.
+Peace education is an essential task for moving a society to a culture of peace.
 Where and how this education happens is a matter of strategic priority when resources are limited.

 Through interactive online-based learning, participants will bring their existing wisdom to the task of thinking through the design, content, and facilitation aspects of peace education for different ages in their settings.
 This course will involve work outside the synchronous learning sessions.
 Participants will be presenting their work to the group throughout the course.

 Using Bloom’s Taxonomy of lower to higher level-thinking skills—knowledge, comprehension, application, analysis and synthesis, and evaluation—participants will explore all facets of facilitated learning.
-All participants will be expected to participate actively, sharing from their own experience in peace education and learning.
-The course time will be split evenly between 20 hours of real-time interaction (synchronous) with the facilitator and 20 hours of individual and group work between synchronous sessions.
+To gain the certificate of completion, all participants are expected to participate actively, hand in all assignments, and share their own experience in peace education and learning.
+The course time will be split between 25 hours of real-time interaction (synchronous) with the facilitators and 15 hours of individual and group work between synchronous sessions (asynchronous).

 September 24, 2021

 Testimonial of Jose Caetano Guterres

 Testimonial of Melody Raj

 The Mindanao Peacebuilding Institute has been close to my heart ever since I took my first course in 2013.
 Thus, when I was offered the opportunity to take the Peace Education course in the summer of 2021, I jumped at the idea!

 At the end of the course, I know that I made the right choice as it refreshed my mind to concepts that were so applicable in our present context.